 Single Sign-On is only available in our Plus and Enterprise Network plans.
-Plus plans administrators do not have the possibility of configuring the Service Provider authentication flow without the assistance of a MURAL stakeholder.
-Enterprise Network plan administrators can configure this using the guide here.
+Plus plan admins can configuring the SSO authentication flow through the MURAL Support team.
+Enterprise Network plan admins can configure SSO using the guide here.

-MURAL offers the possibility of configuring an SSO Integration in Plus workspaces.
-Take into account that in order to configure an integration you should have a private domain.
-Public email domains, such as Gmail or Outlook, can't integrate through a custom SAML Integration.
+MURAL offers the possibility of configuring an SSO Integration in Plus workspaces, provided you have a private domain.
+Public email domains such as Gmail or Outlook cannot be set up with a custom SAML Integration.

 - Send the metadata file, certificate and attribute names to email@example.com

-- Test the authentication flow together with the MURAL representative
+- Test the authentication flow together with the MURAL team

 - Go Live!